Allergies, Asthma, Seizures & Diabetes

 In order for us to support your child, we will need a diabetes medical management plan from their endocrinologist.
 You may provide us with one from the office or have your office complete ours:

-We also recommend having back up supplies in the health office, even if your student is independent in their daily care.
+Additional supplies can be kept in the health office, even if your student is independent in their daily care.
 Please contact your student's health office with any questions.